 Ishmael, Abraham's child of flesh with Hagar, was the origin of he Ishmaelite's, what is commonly called the Arabs.
 Most Arabs are Muslim.
-Muslim's have been treating their women as slaves for hundreds of years now and if they could, they would make all people who are not Muslim slaves, if they had it there way.
+Muslim's have been treating their women as slaves for hundreds of years now and if they could, they would make all people who are not Muslim, slaves.
 Is it coincidence that they were involved with Joseph's being purchased as a slave?

 Now let's look at some verses that use the word pit in them and see what happens.

 In these verses we will see that the pit is a literal place, not a metaphor.